IGG Abbreviation Guide

 Cape – The Ladybird’s superhero powers are reflected on the rainbow-coloured superhero cape.
 The development of this cape is illustrated on the three different Ladybird Journey Badges

-Census – an annual census of members of the Irish Girl Guides is take on 31 January every year.
+Census – an annual census of members of the Irish Girl Guides is taken on 31 January every year.
 Payment of National Membership fee is required at the same time

 Ceremonies – are used by all Branches.
 The most frequent being opening, closing and Promise ceremonies

-Choice Challenges – the “pick and choose” section of each Journey Programme These can be found on OGM and the Leaders Journey Planner
+Choice Challenges – the “pick and choose” section of each Journey Programme.
+These can be found on OGM and the Leader Journey Planner

 Coccinella – a name used for a Ladybird Leader.